 Have you heard of Outlander?

-The tiny village itself is very well maintained with cute painted doors and colourful flowers.
+The tiny village is well maintained with cute painted doors and colourful flowers.

 Muse about Culross Pottery and Gallery, grab a coffee and cake or head to Bessie’s by Culross Palace for a bowl of soup and rock scone.

 Prefer dinner?
 Go for steak pie at the Red Lion.

 There is one property in the tiny village of Culross called Sandhaven.